eduankotze/BITM/README.md

 [Data Science](https://en.wikipedia.org/wiki/Data_science) is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data.
 Data science is related to [data mining](https://en.wikipedia.org/wiki/Data_mining), [machine learning](https://en.wikipedia.org/wiki/Machine_learning) and [big data](https://en.wikipedia.org/wiki/Big_data).

+## Why our interest in natural language processing?
+I am of the opinion that natural language processing (NLP) or computational linguistics is one of the most important technologies of the information age.
+Applications of NLP are everywhere because people communicate almost everything in <b>language (mostly text)</b>: web search, advertising, emails, customer service, language translation, virtual agents, medical reports, and now even ChatGPT.
+In the last decade, deep learning (or neural network) approaches have obtained very high performance across many different NLP tasks, using single end-to-end neural models that do not require traditional, task-specific feature engineering associated with traditional machine learning (i.e. scikit-learn).
+I believe its important to learn the neccessary skills to implemnet and understanding neural network language models to be relevant in the the information age.

 ## CSIA7915 (Natural Language Processing)
 The module [CSIA7915](http://htmlpreview.github.io/?https://github.com/eduankotze/NLP/blob/master/CSIA7915/index.html) was introduced and is highly recommended for newly enrolled MSc and PhD students who want to familiarise themselves with the current state-of-the-art in Text Mining.